guardianproject/info/content/blog/2011-10-25-two-years-in.md

 We have also collaborated with many other human rights and activist organizations, to ensure our tools and technology are directly informed by their tangible day-to-day needs.
 ObscuraCam is a project with WITNESS, the leading human-rights video organization, and is part of a larger effort called the SecureSmartCam, which we aim to one day power international human rights evidence gathering.
  <https://guardianproject.info/2011/09/10/progress-on-mobile-video-privacy-tools/>

-We also joined MobileActive, in the development of the SaferMobile project&#8217;s InTheClear app for Blackberry, Nokia and Android phones, a mobile panic button for quickly erasing sensitive data and sending emergency distress calls, via SMS:
+We also joined MobileActive, in the development of the SaferMobile project’s InTheClear app for Blackberry, Nokia and Android phones, a mobile panic button for quickly erasing sensitive data and sending emergency distress calls, via SMS:
  <https://lab.safermobile.org/wiki/InTheClear>

 Finally, SQLCipher for Android, our port of an existing, tested, trusted open-source encrypted database solution by Zetetic, is gathering a lot of support quickly, because we consciously made it easy for developers to implement.
 We have a number of major partners who will be using it in their solutions, and we hope we can talk about them more soon.